Connecting Theory and Practice in Optoelectronics

-A record number of 128 papers were presented last week at the NUSOD 2017 conference, stimulating many valuable discussions.
+A record number of 128 papers was presented last week at the NUSOD 2017 conference, stimulating many valuable discussions.
 Summaries of all presentations are now available online.
 Poster prizes were awarded to papers MP01, MP25, and MP28.
 The rump session focused on improved publication methods as recently announced on this blog.

 I would like to thank all participants and organizers for making this conference a great success and I hope to see many again next year at the 18th NUSOD conference in Hong Kong.